yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 *NVRAM read*

-Depending on the mode input parameter (2.4 or 5GHz WiFi flag), it reads _6_ bytes, either from offset _0x20_ or _0x32_ from the file.
+Depending on the mode input parameter (binary flag determining band, 2.4 or 5 GHz), it reads _6_ bytes, either from offset _0x20_ or _0x32_ from the beginning of the file `/nvram/1/1`.
 6 bytes suggests it is _MAC_ address of the device.
 You don’t have to be genius to guess that, look at the function `j_increaseMACAddress` - which increments MAC address by 1.
 Luckily, this is the only input the function takes to generate WPA2 passwords!
 It means one can generate the exact password, without need to guess the candidate ones (as Blasty found for another model).